 The Srophé App is an open source database designed to support digital humanities research in the history of culture.
 Srophé [pronounced, Srō-Fay] is an eXist-DB application which enables researchers to encode and link historical data, with a focus on texts, persons, geography, events, and material artifacts.
 The Srophé App was created as the digital publication platform for Syriaca.org: The Syriac Reference Portal and thus its original use case was pre-modern cultural heritage data associated with the Syriac language (a dialect of Aramaic).

-In July 2021, in collaboration with the University Art Galleries, collectors and authors Bill and Linda Reaves launched the Texas Art Project (TAP).
-TAP promotes the history and legacy of art in Texas through a major art donation, series of exhibitions, and pedagogical initiatives that draw on art collections across the state.
-TAMU was chosen as a collaborator for TAP due to its land grant mission.
+In July 2021, in collaboration with the University Art Galleries, collectors and authors Bill and Linda Reaves launched the Texas Art Project.
+The Texas Art Project promotes the history and legacy of art in Texas through a major art donation, series of exhibitions, and pedagogical initiatives that draw on art collections across the state.
+TAMU was chosen as a collaborator for the Texas Art Project due to its land grant mission.
 Additionally, the permanent collection of the J. Wayne Stark Galleries focuses on American paintings, prints, drawings, and photographs of the 19th and 20th centuries, with a strong emphasis on Texas art; Texas A&M University Press publishes the Joe and Betty Moore Texas Art Series, and PVFA offers a course on Texas Art History (ARTS 329).

-Partnering with CoDHR to leverage the expertise and resources in our DH community was a natural step.
-As a proof-of-concept for a collaboration, a small, self-contained subset of Texas Art was chosen: the oeuvre of Buck Schiwetz, who was an A&M faculty member and subject of a major TAP exhibition at the Stark (Sept 21-Dec 18, 2023) that will then travel across Texas until Jan 2025.
+Partnering with CoDHR to leverage the expertise and resources in the DH community was a natural step for the project.
+As a proof-of-concept for a collaboration, a small, self-contained subset of Texas Art was chosen: the oeuvre of Buck Schiwetz, who was an A&M faculty member and subject of a major Texas Art Project exhibition at the Stark Galleries (September 21 to December 16, 2023) that will travel across Texas until January 2025.
 Longer-term intentions are to build a broader, public-facing database of Texas art, drawing on works in public and private collections, facilitated by the Corpora database.
 Future iterations of ARTS 329 would have major projects dedicated to populating the database and documenting the works via archival research.